Ensembl Genomes: Variant Effect Predictor

 Data upload to VEP supports VCF, pileup, HGVS notations and a default format.
 The default format is a whitespace-separated file that contains the data in columns.
 The first five columns indicate the chromosome, start location, end location, allele (pair of alleles separated by a '/', with the reference allele first) and the strand (+ for forward or – for reverse).
 The sixth column is a variation identifier and it is optional.
 If it is left in blank, VEP will assign an identifier to in output file.

 VEP also provides additional identifier options to the users, extra options to complement the output and filtering.
 The filtering options allow features like removal of known variants from results, returning variants in exons only, and restriction of results to specific consequences of the variants.

 VEP users also have the possibility of viewing and manipulating all the jobs associated with their session by browsing the "Recent Tickets" tab.
-I this tab the users can view the status of their search (success, queued, running or failed) and save, delete or resubmit jobs.
+In this tab the users can view the status of their search (success, queued, running or failed) and save, delete or resubmit jobs.

 The second option to use VEP is by downloading the source code for its use in UNIX environments.
 All the features are equal between the online and script versions.
 VEP can also be used with online instances like Galaxy.

 When a VEP job is completed the output is a tabular file that contains the following columns: